 - Once the uninstallation is complete, open Windows Store

 - Type the name of the app in the search bar once more and then click on ‘Install”

-Your error code 0x803f8001 should be fixed with one of these solutions.
+Your Xbox error 0x803f8001 should be fixed with one of these solutions.
 However, if the problem persists, you may require to do a hard reset as well.
-You can also call our customer support phone number and we can help you fix the issue in no time.
+You can also call our customer support team and we can help you fix the issue in no time.